sunshroom/sunshroom.com/readme.md

 ### GitHub Pages

-Currently I deploy to my user page at [synapticism.github.io](https://synapticism.github.io).
+Currently I deploy to GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com).
 Wintersmith is configurd to output to the actual user page repo (which I then push to publish).

 ### Heroku